lionheart/KeyboardAdjuster/README.md

 * Associated Objects (`objc_setAssociatedObject` / `objc_getAssociatedObject`).
 * `respondsToSelector(_:)`

-Our Swift libraries are all developed with a protocol-oriented philosophy.
-For more information, watch [WWDC 2015, Session 408](https://developer.apple.com/videos/play/wwdc2015-408/).
+Our Swift libraries are all protocol-oriented.
+For more information on what this means, watch [WWDC 2015, Session 408](https://developer.apple.com/videos/play/wwdc2015-408/).
 Additionally, our Swift libraries:

 * Always unwrap optionals safely, and never define implicitly unwrapped optionals.
 * Never check type-safety at runtime.